 If you are contributing the maximum monthly amount to the spending account, the annual savings to you by avoiding the FICA tax will be approximately $382.

-- Dependent care expenses claimed must be for care required so that an eligible employee and spouse (if married) can work or attend school full time.
+- Dependent care expenses claimed must be for care required so that an eligible employee and spouse (if married) can work, look for work (income must be earned during the year), or attend school full time.

 - To be eligible for reimbursement, expenses must be incurred by December 31st of the year in which funds are contributed to the spending account.